Security OU – Security Tooling account

 AWS Security Hub

-In addition to monitoring, Security Hub supports integration with Amazon EventBridge to
+In addition to its monitoring features, Security Hub supports integration with Amazon

-automate remediation of specific findings.
-You can define custom actions to take when a
+EventBridge to automate the remediation of specific findings.
+You can define custom actions to

-finding is received.
-For example, you can configure custom actions to send findings to a
+take when a finding is received.
+For example, you can configure custom actions to send

-ticketing system or to an automated remediation system.
-Further discussion and examples are
+findings to a ticketing system or to an automated remediation system.
+For additional

 Security Hub uses service-linked AWS Config rules to perform most of its security checks for controls.
 To support these controls, AWS Config must be enabled on all accounts—including the administrator (or delegated administrator) account and member accounts—in each AWS Region where Security Hub is enabled.